-To monitor CXFS, you can use the cxfs_info command on the client or view area of the CXFS GUI or the clconf_info command on a CXFS administration node.
-For more information, see "Verifying the Cluster Status" on page 235.
+To monitor CXFS, you can use the cxfs_info command on the client, or view area of the CXFS GUI, the cxfs_admin command, or the clconf_info command on a CXFS administration node.
+For more information, see "Verifying the Cluster Status" on page 256.